The Edge Leadership Experience

 The Edge Leadership Experience will take place August 22-24, 2017.
-Applications are available online and are due by 5 pm on Friday, July 14.
-Look for us and our table during the June Orientation sessions to say hello and get more information!
+Applications and are due by 5 pm on Friday, July 21 and should be emailed to TheEdge@nau.edu.

 During the Edge Leadership Experience you will be involved in workshops and group discussions that will help you:

 Edge Leadership Experience Program Goals and Learning Outcomes